-- Allow cities and towns working individually or together to utilize funds in ways that reflect the local workforce, available jobs, and the needs of the business community; - Ensure that a portion of the funds are targeted to those most in need: persons living in poverty, those who are structurally unemployed and are not likely to return to their previous jobs, exoffenders, and disconnected youth who are at-risk of long-term poverty; - Establish workforce development areas that are based on regional economies rather than arbitrary measures such as population or political boundaries; - Prohibit states from diverting all federal funds toward those who are already employed or job ready rather than those in greatest need; - Ensure that local elected officials play a significant role in the planning, development, and implementation of regionally-based workforce development programs;
+- Allow cities and towns working individually or together to utilize funds in ways that reflect the local workforce, available jobs, and the needs of the business community; - Ensure that a portion of the funds are targeted to those most in need: persons living in poverty, those who are structurally unemployed and are not likely to return to their previous jobs, exoffenders, and disconnected youth who are at-risk of long-term poverty; - Establish workforce development areas that are based on regional economies rather than arbitrary measures such as population or political boundaries;

-- Encourage collaboration between governments, education agencies including community colleges, organized labor, and the private sector to provide job skills training that meets the needs of workers and employers alike; - Provide two-year base funding so that programs may provide long-term training and services across program years; and - Allow local governments and workforce development programs to use a variety of training approaches including, but not limited to: individual training accounts, classroom training, and on-the-job training. - Encourage greater use of apprenticeship programs with access to funding for local programs. - Establish a permanent summer jobs program for young people ages 14 through 24 that is designed to provide youth, including economically disadvantaged and disconnected, youth with paid jobs that provide measurable world-of-work training and job skills development as well as wrap-around supports to engage them in the workforce system and learn the responsibilities and soft-skills that lead to better jobs; - Expand the Pell Grant program to cover needed workforce skills training for short-term and certificate training programs; - Ensure access to affordable, high-quality childcare and portable benefits system to ensure all those able to engage in the workforce are able.
+- Prohibit states from diverting all federal funds toward those who are already employed or job ready rather than those in greatest need; - Ensure that local elected officials play a significant role in the planning, development, and implementation of regionally-based workforce development programs; - Encourage collaboration between governments, education agencies including community colleges, organized labor, and the private sector to provide job skills training that meets the needs of workers and employers alike; - Provide two-year base funding so that programs may provide long-term training and services across program years; and - Allow local governments and workforce development programs to use a variety of training approaches including, but not limited to: individual training accounts, classroom training, and on-the-job training. - Encourage greater use of apprenticeship programs with access to funding for local programs. - Establish a permanent summer jobs program for young people ages 14 through 24 that is designed to provide youth, including economically disadvantaged and disconnected, youth with paid jobs that provide measurable world-of-work training and job skills development as well as wrap-around supports to engage them in the workforce system and learn the responsibilities and soft-skills that lead to better jobs; - Expand the Pell Grant program to cover needed workforce skills training for short-term and certificate training programs; - Provide streamlined pathways to licensing and certification for immigrants and refugees who come to the U.S. with existing experience, degrees, and qualifications from other countries; and

+• Ensure access to affordable, high-quality childcare and portable benefits system to ensure all those able to engage in the workforce are able.

 When the federal government closes military bases or major federal facilities, the federal government should provide direct assistance to ensure that individuals receive the retraining and job placement assistance they need.
-To reduce poverty, the federal government should provide resources to help local communities address the shortage of living wage jobs.